Lakes and Beaches Near Cincinnati

 Deer Creek Lake

 Another great park for outdoor recreation is Deer Creek State Park.
-Here visitors can enjoy the gorgeous Deer Creek Lake.
+Here, visitors can enjoy the gorgeous Deer Creek Lake.
 The lake is a one-hour drive from Cincinnati in Mt.
 Sterling, Ohio.
-A huge 1,700-foot public beach greets guests and includes picnic tables, swings, and a sand volleyball court.
+A huge 1,700-foot public beach greets guests, including picnic tables, swings, and a sand volleyball court.

 There are restrooms near the beach.
 The nearest playground is at the dam pull-off.

 Deer Creek Lake is home to Deer Creek Lodge, which offers lodge rooms, cabin rentals, and a restaurant.
-The lodge provides kayak, canoe, paddleboats, and paddleboard rentals for a fee.
+The lodge provides a fee for a kayak, canoe, paddleboat, and paddleboard rentals.
 A marina offers boat rental that includes pontoons.

 Local Tip: